losertlab/NeuroART/README.md

 - *Green channel ID*: For single channel data this field will be set to 1.
 For multi-channel data, specify which channel is the green channel. (e.g., Consider a two-channel dataset where the green channel is the second one.
 Then, green channel ID = 2)

-5. If you selected “Yes” for analyzing receptive fields, you will be prompted to locate the “thorSync” file and the “pSignal” file as shown below.
+5. If you selected “Yes” for analyzing receptive fields, you will be prompted to locate the “thorSync” file and the “pSignal” file.

-IMAGE HERE

 6. Make sure that the image acquisition has started.
 Wait until the app recognizes the image files and the initial batch of frames.
 If you opted for using the red (static) channel for cell identification, you will be prompted to provide the directory path and the file identifier for red channel data.

 7. If you selected the manual cell finding method on step 3, here you will manually select the cells which are visible in the mean image.
-Press the “Enter” key once cell clicking is complete.
+Click on all the cell centers that you would like to analyze and press the “Enter” key once cell clicking is complete.
 Press the “delete” key if you want to undo the previous click.

 <p align="center">
 <img src="images/manual.png"  width="400" height=auto>